Chapter Four · The Tax Angle

 Parent's Rate

-For a pure savings account (interest only, no dividends or capital gains), here is the approximate balance needed to reach each kiddie tax threshold at different APY rates:
+For a pure savings account (interest only, no dividends), here is the approximate balance needed to reach each kiddie-tax threshold at common APY rates:

 |---|---|---|---|